adrybakov/wulfric/docs/source/user-guide/conventions/bravais-lattices/index.rst

 K-points are computed for the original (given) unit cell, using the transformation matrix :math:`\boldsymbol{S}` from given to standardized cell.

-In each individual page, relative positions of the high symmetry k-points are written for the *standardized primitive* cell in the *default* orientation.
+In each individual page, relative positions of the high-symmetry k-points are written for the *standardized primitive* cell in the *default* orientation.
 The actual relative coordinates of the k-points that wulfric computes are specific to the ``cell`` that user provides (original cell) and may differ from the ones written in those pages.